anishst/Learn/CloudComputing/AWS/aws_notes.md

 The [AWS Well-Architected Framework](https://aws.amazon.com/architecture/well-architected) is based on five pillars:

 - **Operational Excellence**
-    - ability to run and monitor systems to deliver business value and to continually improve supporting processes and procedures.
-    - ability to run workloads effectively and gain insights into their operations
+    - There are five design principles for operational excellence in the cloud:
+        - Perform operations as code.
+        - Make frequent, small, reversible changes.
+        - Refine operations procedures frequently.
+        - Anticipate failure.
+        - Learn from all operational failures.
 - **Security**
-    - data integrity/encryption
     - There are six design principles for security in the cloud:
-        – Implement a strong identity foundation
+        - Implement a strong identity foundation
-        – Enable traceability
+        - Enable traceability
-        – Apply security at all layers
+        - Apply security at all layers
-        – Automate security best practices
+        - Automate security best practices
-        – Protect data in transit and at rest
+        - Protect data in transit and at rest
-        – Prepare for security events
+        - Prepare for security events
  - [**Reliability**](https://docs.aws.amazon.com/wellarchitected/latest/reliability-pillar/design-principles.html)
-    - Recover from infrastructure or service disruptions
-    - Dynamically acquire computing resources to meet demand
-    - Mitigate disruptions such as misconfigurations or transient network issues
-    - focuses on the ability of a workload to consistently and correctly perform its intended functions
     - five design principles for reliability in the cloud:
         - Test recovery procedures
         - Automatically recover from failure
         - Scale horizontally to increase aggregate system availability
         - Stop guessing capacity
         – Manage change in automation.
 - [**Performance Efficiency**](https://docs.aws.amazon.com/wellarchitected/latest/performance-efficiency-pillar/design-principles.html)
     - focuses on using computing resources efficiently to meet system requirements and to maintain that efficiency as demand changes and technologies evolve.
         - ex. using right EC2 instances
-    - There are five design principles for performance efficiency in the cloud – Democratize advanced technologies
+    - There are five design principles for performance efficiency in the cloud
+        - Democratize advanced technologies
-        – Go global in minutes
+        - Go global in minutes
-        – Use serverless architectures
+        - Use serverless architectures
-        – Experiment more often
+        - Experiment more often
-        – Mechanical sympathy.
+        - Mechanical sympathy.
 - **Cost Optimization**
     - control where money is spent
     - ability to run systems to deliver business value at the lowest price point.
-    - five design principles for cost optimization in the cloud – Adopt a consumption model
+    - five design principles for cost optimization in the cloud
+        - Adopt a consumption model
-        – Measure overall efficiency
+        - Measure overall efficiency
-        – Stop spending money on data center operations – Analyze and attribute expenditure
+        - Stop spending money on data center operations
+        - Analyze and attribute expenditure
-        – Use managed services to reduce cost of ownership
+        - Use managed services to reduce cost of ownership

 ## Compute